-- Include a soundtrack - Include a soundtrack with three or more tracks - Include a soundtrack with three or more tracks composed entirely by the team
+- Include a soundtrack - Include a soundtrack with three or more tracks

-For the first level your game just needs a soundtrack of some kind.
-No need for it to be handmade.
+For the first level, your game just needs a soundtrack of some kind.
+Go find a cool song to play on the menu or during game play to liven things up a bit!

-For the second one your soundtrack has at least three tracks.
-Again, you don't have to create them, but as always, make sure everything is licensed properly.
+For the second rank, your soundtrack needs at least three tracks.
+You don't have to create them, but as always, make sure everything is licensed and cited properly.